sqlxpert/lights-off-aws/README.md

 ```

 Most method names can be determined automatically, if you adopt the verb in
-in method name as the verb in the tag key and break the resource type name
+the method name as the verb in the tag key and break the resource type name
 into words.
-For example, `start_db_instances` as a method name follows from
+For example, `start_db_cluster` as a method name follows from
-`start` as the verb in the tag key (`sched-start`) and `DB` and `Cluster` as
+`start` as the verb in the `sched-start` tag key and `DB` and `Cluster` as the
-the words in the resource type name.
+words in the resource type name.

 When you include a "child" resource type in an operation definition, the verb
 in the method name defaults to `create`, regardless of the verb that you
 choose for the tag key, and the noun in the method name is synthesized from
-the words in the _child_ resource type.
-For example, a `sched-backup` tag on
+the _child_ resource type.
+Accordingly, a `sched-backup` tag on an RDS
-an RDS database cluster yields the method name `create_db_cluster_snapshot` .
+database cluster translates to a `create_db_cluster_snapshot` method call.

 A Python dictionary for static parameters, and a Python lambda function (an
 anonymous function in the computer science sense, not to be confused with an
-AWS Lambda function) for dynamic parameters, are optional elements.
-These were
+AWS Lambda function) for dynamic parameters, are optional.
+These were not
-not needed in the simple operation definitions shown above.
+needed in the simple operation definitions shown above.

 ```yaml
           - Effect: Allow